 Good to know...

-Don’t give cough drops to children under 5 because they can choke.
+Don’t give lozenges to children age 4 and under because they could choke.

 Don’t give honey to children under 1 year.
 They can catch a very serious infection called botulism (see Honey—never for babies under age 1).